+Subtask 2.5: Resiliency Planning

-2.5 Resiliency Planning: The EPMPO recognizes the increasing frequency of extreme events, including extreme weather events and human-made emergencies, and that such events can be significantly disruptive to achieving long term economic, social and environmental goals for the region.
+The EPMPO recognizes the increasing frequency of extreme events, including extreme weather events and human-made emergencies, and that such events can be significantly disruptive to achieving long term economic, social, and environmental goals for the region.
 The EPMPO will collaborate with other MPOs and with state and federal organizations to develop a framework for incorporating resiliency planning into regional transportation planning processes, including evaluation of the effect of extreme events on infrastructure, and developing and assessing strategies to minimize those impacts.
 General Planning Consultant contract resources are anticipated to be used to support this task.

-Responsible Agency subtask 2.1 - 2.5: EPMPO, EP County Transit, NMDOT, Sun Metro, and TxDOT
+Responsible Agency for subtasks 2.1 - 2.5: EPMPO, EP County Transit, NMDOT, Sun Metro, SCRTD and TxDOT

-Funding Requirement: \$ 982,352
+Funding Requirement: \$1,060,352